MicrosoftDocs/fabric-docs/docs/data-science/read-write-power-bi.md

 1. List the measures defined in the _Customer Profitability Sample_ Power BI dataset.
    > [!TIP]
-   > In the following code, you can specify your workspace by replacing the workspace name `Your Workspace` with yours.
+   > In the following code, we've specified the workspace for SemPy to use for accessing the dataset.
+You can replace `Your Workspace` with the name of the workspace where you uploaded the dataset (from the [Upload the dataset into your workspace](#upload-the-dataset-into-your-workspace) section).

     ```python
     df_measures = fabric.list_measures("Customer Profitability Sample", workspace="Your Workspace")